tannuiscoding/FocusFork/README.md

-# 🌟 FocusForkmake
+# 🌟 FocusFork

 > **A cosmic hub for programming language development collaboration**

-FocusForkmake is an AI-powered platform that helps developers discover, summarize, and contribute to programming language development projects across GitHub repositories.
+FocusFork is an AI-powered platform that helps developers discover, summarize, and contribute to programming language development projects across GitHub repositories.

 ## ✨ Current Features